The title "best long range rifle" means something different than it did 50 years ago; 100 years ago; even 10 years ago.

 The interesting part however, is that despite new advancement and new capabilities, there is still a place in the market for the ammunition that shaped the battlefields and competitive shooting arenas of the past 100 years.

-In this article, we seek to find the best long range rifle on the market and we aren't trying to put a date stamp on it.
+In this article, we seek to find the best rifle for long range shooting on the market and we aren't trying to put a date stamp on it.
 Some of the finest long range rifle cartridges in history aren't new-fangled developments from Hornady or Remington.
-As a corollary: some of the best long range rifle cartridges ARE new developments.
+As a corollary: some of the good long range rifle cartridges ARE new developments.

-This article will highlight the best options on the market chambered in a mix of classic and tech-heavy ammunition.
+This article will highlight the best options for the money on the market chambered in a mix of classic and tech-heavy ammunition.

 Best Long Range Rifles